oormicreations/BlendShell/README.md

 * *Drill Sides* : Sides or vertices of the cap of the cylinders.

 * *Delete Drills* : Deletes the drills after making holes.

+* *Help|Source|Updates* : Brings you here.

+**Actions**

+* *Create Seed* : Creates a sphere, which is the seed that expands to fill the model volume.

+* *Create Shell* : Creates the shell.
+You can keep clicking this button till the seed fills the target model.
+You can also change the thickness or triangle area and click this button again to refine the shell.

+* *Flip & Attach* : Flips the normals of shell and joins it with your model.
+This effectively makes it hollow.

+* *Create Drills* : Creates cylinders with specified dimensions.

+* *Drill Holes* : Creates boolean of your model with the drills.
+In other words, drills the holes.
+Holes are needed to drain out the supporting material from inside of the printed model.
+The number of holes and their dia are specified by the printer and depends on the material.

+**Info Panel**

+The info panel displays some useful info such as dimensions, volume and units in use.

+The addon depends on correct unit settings.
+You can set the units from the *Scene Properties* tab in Properties window.
+If you are using Metric units and want to display dimensions in mm, you should set the unit scale to 0.001.
+For cm it should be 0.01 etc.

 **Sample Model**